izziloop/littletwit/README.md

 * The application is single-threaded and cannot communicate over the network nor across processes.

-* Messages and users are not persistent between multiple executions.
+* Messages and users are not persistent in between multiple executions.

-* The maximum number of messages that can be manipulated by the application (either by user of by wall) is limited by the biggest integer, which is (2^31)-1.
+* The maximum number of messages that can be manipulated by the application (either per user or per wall) is equal to the biggest integer (`(2^31)-1`).

-* The application produces a log file (under littletwit/littletwit.log)
+* The application produces a log file (under `littletwit/littletwit.log`)

 ## Initial requirements